zheng-ningxin/SparTA/script/README.md

 git clone https://github.com/microsoft/nni
 cd nni && git checkout sparta_artifact
 ```
-To make the reproduing easier, we provide a docker image that contains all dependencies and baselines.
+To make the reproducing easier, we provide a docker image that contains all dependencies and baselines.
 Build the docker image:
 ```
 cd image
 sudo docker build . -t artifact